 "My husband recently had his hearing tested by a Miracle-Ear provider and was told that he needs hearing aids.
 This is something I already knew, but my husband doesn’t think his problem is that bad and feels he doesn’t need hearing aids.
 What can I say to convince him otherwise?"

 You bring up a common dilemma in which a spouse or other family member is acutely aware of the hearing loss and motivates the loved one to get help.
 Remember, however, that you can only push so hard.
 Your husband has to take responsibility for his own hearing.
-When the time is right, consider sharing the following information with him in a gentle, non-judgmental way to provide hearing loss support for your loved one.
+When the time is right, consider sharing the following information in a gentle, non-judgmental way to provide hearing loss support for your loved one.

 As it gets worse, a hearing loss can be more difficult to treat.

 For most people, a hearing loss typically gets worse.
 But because it happens so slowly and painlessly, the individual is often unaware of it.
 Here’s the real problem: The more a person’s hearing deteriorates, the more difficult it becomes to rehabilitate once it has been recognized and accepted.